SymfonyCasts/symfony-ux/sfcasts/stimulus/react.md

 So... how do we render React components if we're using Stimulus?
 With a custom Stimulus controller of course!

-In `assets/controllers/`, add create a new file called `made-with-love_controller.js`.
+In `assets/controllers/`, add a new file called `made-with-love_controller.js`.
 Start the same as always... by cheating!
 Steal the code from `counter_controller`... add a `connect()` method and `console.log()`, this time, a heart.